newlight77/robot-flower-princess-api/docs/TESTING_GUIDE.md

-# Test Inventory & Analysis
+# Testing Guide

 > **Comprehensive documentation of all tests in the Robot-Flower-Princess system**
 >
-> This document provides a complete analysis of our testing strategy, covering intention, purpose, methodology, benefits, and E2E overlap considerations for each test level.
+> This guide provides a complete analysis of our testing strategy, covering intention, purpose, methodology, benefits, and E2E overlap considerations for each test level.

 ---